West Asia: Plate tectonics

-Three major tectonic plates converge on Western Asia, including the African, Eurasian, and Arabian plates.
+Three major tectonic plates converge on West Asia, including the African, Eurasian, and Arabian plates.
 The boundaries between the tectonic plates make up the Azores-Gibraltar Ridge, extending across North Africa, the Red Sea, and into Iran.
 The Arabian Plate is moving northward into the Anatolian plate (Turkey) at the East Anatolian Fault, and the boundary between the Aegean and Anatolian plate in eastern Turkey is also seismically active.

 Water resources

-Several major aquifers provide water to large portions of Western Asia.
+Several major aquifers provide water to large portions of West Asia.
 In Saudi Arabia, two large aquifers of Palaeozoic and Triassic origins are located beneath the Jabal Tuwayq mountains and areas west to the Red Sea.
 Cretaceous and Eocene-origin aquifers are located beneath large portions of central and eastern Saudi Arabia, including Wasia and Biyadh which contain amounts of both fresh water and saline water.
-Flood or furrow irrigation, as well as sprinkler methods, are extensively used for irrigation, covering nearly 90,000 km2 across Western Asia for agriculture.
+Flood or furrow irrigation, as well as sprinkler methods, are extensively used for irrigation, covering nearly 90,000 km2 across West Asia for agriculture.
 Also, the Tigris and Euphrates rivers contribute very well.

 Climate

-Western Asia is primarily arid and semi-arid, and can be subject to drought, but it also contains vast expanses of forest and fertile valleys.
+West Asia is primarily arid and semi-arid, and can be subject to drought, but it also contains vast expanses of forest and fertile valleys.
 The region consists of grasslands, rangelands, deserts, and mountains.
 Water shortages are a problem in many parts of West Asia, with rapidly growing populations increasing demands for water, while salinization and pollution threaten water supplies.
 Major rivers, including the Tigris and Euphrates, provide sources for irrigation water to support agriculture.

-There are two wind phenomena in Western Asia: the sharqi and the shamal.
+There are two wind phenomena in West Asia: the sharqi and the shamal.
 The sharqi (or sharki) is a wind that comes from the south and southeast.
 It is seasonal, lasting from April to early June, and comes again between late September and November.
 The winds are dry and dusty, with occasional gusts up to 80 kilometres per hour (50 miles per hour) and often kick up violent sand and dust storms that can carry sand a few thousand meters high, and can close down airports for short periods of time.
 These winds can last for a full day at the beginning and end of the season, and for several days during the middle of the season.
 The shamal is a summer northwesterly wind blowing over Iraq and the Persian Gulf states (including Saudi Arabia and Kuwait), often strong during the day, but decreasing at night.
 This weather effect occurs anywhere from once to several times a year.